wjgoarxiv/PaperSumGPT/README.md

 ### Unfortunately, the free version of ChatGPT cannot understand and store the long context of the input text, which leads to a poor performance; it will export a summary that is NOT related to the input text at all, or it will export an output related to the certain part of the input text.

-## CAUTION 2: PDF converting functionality deprecated
+## NOTE 2: PDF converting functionality revitalized!
-Since the PDF converting functionality can be led to a poor results from ChatGPT, I have decided to __deprecate the PDF converting functionality__.
-Sorry for your inconvenience... 🙏🏻
+Using the OpenCV and PyTesseract libraries, I've enhanced the PDF conversion functionality.
+You can now choose `option 3` in the file type selection!

 ---